DIY Farmhouse Console Table

 console table before painting or staining.

-Now, you have a table!
-Let's make it pretty.
+You have a table!
+Now, let's make it pretty.

 sanding a console table.

-Once that is dry, give every exposed surface a good sand.
+Once that is dry, give every exposed surface a good sand with an orbital sander.
 My edges had a little bit of a rough edge to them, so we sanded that down and took off any sharp corners to give it a slightly weathered look.

 looking down on can of blue paint on drop cloth.

-Then the fun part – paint!
-For my little pop of color in this project, I used Deep Sea Diving by Valspar.
-It only takes about a quart to complete the whole bottom of this table.
+Then the fun part - paint!
+For my little pop of color in this project, I used Deep Sea Diving by Valspar (not available anymore, but can be matched if you google it).
+It only took about a quart of paint to complete the whole bottom of this table.

 painting slats of a table blue.

-Give it about 2 coats to completely cover.
-The hardest part is getting between those bottom slats – having a bristled brush helped with that.
+Give the bottom of the table about 2 coats to completely cover.
+The hardest part is getting between those bottom slats - having a bristled brush helped with that.

 putting piece of cardstock between slats of a table.